Gemstones Buying Advice

 Misleading Gemstone Names

 Gemstone jewelry isn’t always what it appears to be.
 Sometimes retailers use misleading names that make you think that jewelry contains a more expensive gemstone than it truly does.
 Like the term African emerald — the gemstone is actually green fluorite.
-Spanish emerald is glass, a California ruby is a garnet and a Brazilian sapphire is a blue tourmaline.
+Spanish emerald is glass, a California ruby is garnet and a Brazilian sapphire is a blue tourmaline.
 There are many more gemstone “impostors” to be aware of before you buy jewelry.

 Learn More About Popular Gemstones